As the country is back in lockdown, it is important to prioritise your health during these times.

-Early evidence suggests that 1 in 5 people across the UK were drinking more than usual during lockdown.
+Evidence suggests that 1 in 5 people across the UK were drinking more than usual during the first lockdown.

 Research also suggests that some people were drinking less alcohol in lockdown; after all, there was less peer pressure to socialise with a drink.

-But if you are drinking a little more than usual, or you think you might increase your alcohol intake because lockdown has eased, here’s some information, advice and a few suggestions.
+But if you are drinking a little more than usual, here’s some information, advice and a few suggestions.

 Try to have at least two drink-free days each week.
 If you’re already doing this, how about taking an extra drink free day?
 Why not try the Drink Free Days app?